pinksheep

 Nick Hugh's work across consulting and software delivery kept exposing the same gap: the team that understands the business problem usually does not want to wire agent infrastructure.
 Pinksheep starts with plain English, a readable plan, and reviewable actions because that is often the easiest way for real teams to trust live work in their stack.

-Before Pinksheep, Nick co-founded SportsBlock, a sports management software company for sports clubs and competition organisers.
-That matters because Pinksheep is built by someone who has already shipped, operated, and supported real software products.
+Before Pinksheep, Nick founded and scaled a sportstech SaaS in Australia to 50,000 user profiles.
+That matters because Pinksheep is built by an operator who has already shipped, scaled, and supported a real software product.

 01